 If the FTC starts receiving complaints regarding claims you are making that simply aren’t true, you can expect the agency to investigate your business.
 That is usually the last thing you want to go through given that it will tie up your time, run up attorney’s fees and most likely end up with your business receiving a healthy fine.
 Perhaps even worse, you will develop a negative reputation with your customer base.
 Nothing kills a business faster than that.

 When selling your products or services to potential buyers, make sure to highly the positive characteristics and benefits.
-Just don’t claim anything that is patently false.
+Learn from Skechers’ truth in advertising lesson.
+Don’t claim anything that is patently false.

 Richard A. Chapo, Esq.